18 September 2018

 ProtoDUNE co-leader Professor Christos Touramanis, from the University of Liverpool, was resident at CERN for more than a year providing daily leadership on all aspects of the project and saw first hand the UK involvement in this project.
 “The UK neutrino community has made crucial contributions in the construction, integration and installation, and now commissioning and operation of ProtoDUNE.
 In addition the data acquisition team was jointly led by a UK and CERN physicist and many UK scientists working at CERN have been key in enabling the recording of these particle tracks so early in the commissioning stage”.

 This image shows one of the first cosmic muon particle tracks recorded by the ProtoDUNE detector at CERN.
-Three wire planes, each of which is made up of thousands of individual wires, recorded the signal of the muon as it traveled approximately 3.8 meters through liquid argon in the detector, and the images together give scientists a three-dimensional picture of the particle’s path.
+Three wire planes, each of which is made up of thousands of individual wires, recorded the signal of the muon as it travelled approximately 3.8 meters through liquid argon in the detector, and the images together give scientists a three-dimensional picture of the particle’s path.

 (Credit: DUNE collaboration)